JonathanRamos/fastcleverseg/README.md

 ## Results

-We present the results first considering all datasets (overall), then grouped by anatomical group (vertebrae, discs, and muscle).
+For individual results considering each anatomical group, clink on the links:

-### Overall
+We present the overall results as follows.

  Table 1: Overall results without EANIS.
  Method          | HD (Voxels) | AUC (%)   | Precision (%) | Recall (%) | Dice Score  (%)